-In Vermont, more than 25 events were organized by Vermonters for a New Economy (VNE) including panels, concerts and campaign launches.
-Gwendolyn Hallsmith is a cofounder of VNE and has more than 30 years experience in sustainable community development as a city and regional development planner and an international consultant on community development.
+In Vermont, more than 25 events were organized by Vermonters for a New Economy including panels, concerts and campaign launches.
+Gwendolyn Hallsmith is a co-founder of Vermonters and has more than 30 years experience in sustainable community development as a city and regional development planner and an international consultant on community development.

 “Similarly today when a lot of people are out on the streets, Occupy Wall Street, lots of protesting going on over the increasing disparity between the rich and the poor, the kind of economic dysfunction we’re seeing now on a global scale, we really need offer a positive alternative, and I think a lot of the things that we do in Vermont do offer that already,” Hallsmith said.

 “Because Vermont is a small state already and generally open to new ways of doing things, we’ve pioneered a number of different innovations even in my town here.
 I think it’s a perfect case study for how different approaches to economic development, different approaches to the economy as a whole have a real potential here.
 I’m motivated by the fact that I think Vermont could stand out around the country as a good example of how to restructure our economy and how to make it a more just, resilient and sustainable economy.”

 Hallsmith said the reception to Vermonters’s events and campaign was very enthusiastic, especially in regards to the group’s recently launched petition campaign that would bring a discussion of public banking to town hall meetings as well as get lawmakers in Vermont to study the benefits of a public banking system.